anirudhc1229/anirudhc1229/README.md

 Hey, I'm Anirudh!
-I'm a high school student at the Illinois Mathematics Academy and a research intern at the Carnegie Mellon University Robotics Institute.
-This GitHub page contains a few of my more significant projects: some created for school, some for competitions, and some just for fun.
+I'm an undergraduate at MIT studying CS and AI.
+This GitHub page contains a few of my more significant projects: some created for research, some for competitions, and some just for fun.

 Reach out to me!
   - Email: anichari@mit.edu / anirudh.chari05@gmail.com